openstack-archive/trove-integration/README.md

     $ ./redstack build-image mysql

 ***

+#### You may need to add this iptables rule

+    $ sudo iptables -t nat -A POSTROUTING -s 10.0.0.0/24 -o eth0 -j MASQUERADE

 #### Running the reddwarf client (It's so easy!)
 *This sets of the authorization endpoint and gets a token for you*